 He was first introduced to Lowcountry cuisine in 1995 when he moved to Charleston.
 After spending several years at Sonoma Wine Bar with Chef John Zucker, he became familiar with American fusion cuisine and the love for wine.
 His culinary fascination continued to blossom as he discovered ingredients from around the world and the endless possibilities that were available.
 As the banquet manager at one of the Southeast’s most highly-touted restaurants, McCrady’s, Chad got his first taste at planning and executing events.

 Jill Christy’s love of cooking began at a young age.
-Growing up in a large family in Dallas, Texas, cooking was one of her chores thanks to her family’s agreement that whomever cooked didn’t have to do the dishes- now who could argue with that!
+Growing up in a large family in Dallas, Texas, cooking was one of her chores thanks to her family’s agreement that whoever cooked didn’t have to do the dishes- now who could argue with that!
 And from there, her culinary skills blossomed along with her love to create unique dishes.

 Jill has studied the food and beverage industry from every angle: sous chef for Victor Beguin at LaBonne Table in New England, studying abroad in France, passing the first level of the Court of Sommeliers and making her way to Senior Operations Manager for Wolfgang Puck Catering.